Piioni/Piioni/README.md

 - :frog: My name is Juan Rangel, It's a pleasure!
 - :male_sign: He/him.
 - :mortar_board: I am currently attending Instiute FOC doing a Professional training in Computer Science.
 - :space_invader: My main goal is to become a full stack developer.
-The languages I am currently learning are currently **CSS, HTML, Java, Python, JavaScript**.
+The languages I am currently learning are **CSS, HTML, Java, Python, JavaScript**.
 In reality, I am just trying to learn everything.
 - :eyes: I am looking to find more projects to collaborate on to learn more syntax, standards, and tricks.

 # :fleur_de_lis: My interests